- Taxes affect how much of your hard-earned money you get to keep.

 - Tax-management strategies may help reduce your income tax rate.

-Taxes are unavoidable, but mismanaging taxes can result in paying more to the government than necessary.
+Taxes are unavoidable, but not planning for taxes can result in paying more to the government than necessary.
 By understanding how tax-efficient strategies can affect your retirement, you have a greater chance of keeping more of your savings for yourself.

-Pre-tax investments, such as 401(k)s and traditional IRAs1, are also described as "tax-deferred."
+Pre-tax investments, such as 401(k)s and traditional IRAs1,2, are also described as "tax-deferred."
 They allow you to postpone paying taxes on the amount you contribute and the earnings that are generated as long as they remain in the account.
-When you withdraw funds at retirement, you'll pay taxes on them2.
+When you withdraw funds at retirement, you'll pay taxes on them.